microsoft/onnxruntime/BUILD.md

 ```

-See [instructions](https://github.com/microsoft/onnxruntime/issues/2684#issuecomment-568548387) for additional information and tips related to building Onnxruntime with TensorRT Execution Provider on Jetson platforms (TX1/TX2, Nano)
+See [instructions](https://github.com/microsoft/onnxruntime/issues/2684#issuecomment-568548387) for additional information and tips.

 ---